hatchways/team-bruschetta/README.md

 ![Homepage](demo/images/homepage.png)

 2. Registration.
-Users will be able to create a new account using their username, email and password
+Users will be able to create a new account using their username, email and password.
+Snackbars helps the users to know whether the registration was successful or not.

 ![Signup](demo/images/signup.png)